apollographql/supergraph-demo/README.md

 Interim composition errors may surface as each subgraph is published:

 ```
-rover subgraph publish supergraph-demo --routing-url https://nem23xx1vd.execute-api.us-east-1.amazonaws.com/Prod/graphql --schema subgraphs/orders.graphql --name orders
++ rover subgraph publish supergraph-preview@current --routing-url http://products:4000/graphql --schema subgraphs/products/products.graphql --name products

-Publishing SDL to supergraph-demo:current (subgraph: orders) using credentials from the default profile.
+Publishing SDL to supergraph-preview:current (subgraph: products) using credentials from the default profile.
-error: We are unable to run composition for your graph because a subgraph contains an extend declaration for the type 'Product' which does not exist in any subgraph.
+A new subgraph called 'products' for the 'supergraph-preview' graph was created.
+The gateway for the 'supergraph-preview' graph was NOT updated with a new schema

+WARN: The following composition errors occurred:
+Unknown type "User".
+[products] Query -> `Query` is an extension type, but `Query` is not defined in any service
 ```

 However once all subgraphs are published the supergraph will be updated, for example:

 ```
-rover subgraph publish supergraph-demo --routing-url https://1kmwbtxfr4.execute-api.us-east-1.amazonaws.com/Prod/graphql --schema subgraphs/locations.graphql --name locations
++ rover subgraph publish supergraph-preview@current --routing-url https://users:4000/graphql --schema subgraphs/users/users.graphql --name users

-Publishing SDL to supergraph-demo:current (subgraph: locations) using credentials from the default profile.
+Publishing SDL to supergraph-preview:current (subgraph: users) using credentials from the default profile.
-A new subgraph called 'locations' for the 'supergraph-demo' graph was created
+A new subgraph called 'users' for the 'supergraph-preview' graph was created

-The gateway for the 'supergraph-demo' graph was updated with a new schema, composed from the updated 'locations' subgraph
+The gateway for the 'supergraph-preview' graph was updated with a new schema, composed from the updated 'users' subgraph
 ```

 Viewing the `Federated` graph in Apollo Studio we can see the supergraph and the subgraphs it's composed from: